 Electric bill higher than expected?
 How can that be?
 You read the electricity providers’ information and picked what you thought was the best electricity plan available in your state.
 You even compared electricity rates offered and chose the cheapest plan.

 Now you’ve received your first electric bill, and the power costs are much higher than you expected.
-What’s going on?
-Why doesn’t the electricity rate on your bill match what you signed up for?
-Why is your electric bill higher than you expected?
+And you’re wondering, Why is my electric bill so high?
+Why doesn’t the electricity rate on my bill match what you signed up for?
+Why is my electric bill higher than I expected?

 When it comes to choosing the right electricity plan, it really does pay to spend time reading the fine print.
 To get an accurate apples to apples comparison, the details buried deep in each plan’s rate documents are the ones that determine how much you’ll actually pay at the end of each month.

 Unfortunately, many electricity customers pay more than expected on their electric bills and don’t realize it.